ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 As this is a project I am working with on my own I was still the one that reviewed and merged the pull request I created.

-Merging this branch with main closed the firat issue I crected.
+Merging this branch with main closed the first issue I created.

 ![Closed issue](https://github.com/ChigozieCO/terraform-beginner-bootcamp-2023/assets/107365067/fa480fc4-1d61-49fd-9919-5eab25173a8a)